-Gov.Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
+Gov. Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
 The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including cost reimbursements from disciplined attorneys and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.

-Pursuant to Gov.Bar R. VI, Section 14, the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov.Bar R. V or Gov. Jud.R.
-II and alleging unauthorized practice of law pursuant to Gov.Bar R. VII, (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; and (4) support any activities related to the administration of justice considered necessary by the Supreme Court.
+Pursuant to Gov. Bar R. VI, Section 14, the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov. Bar R. V or Gov. Jud.
+R. II and alleging unauthorized practice of law pursuant to Gov. Bar R. VII, (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; and (4) support any activities related to the administration of justice considered necessary by the Supreme Court.

-Schedule 1 of this report (see p.
-7) contains a summary of fund expenditures for Fiscal Years 2016 and 2017 and allocations for Fiscal Year 2018.
+Schedule 1 of this Report contains a summary of fund expenditures for Fiscal Years 2017 and 2018 and allocations for Fiscal Year 2019.

 II.
-Summary of Fund Activity in Fiscal Year 2017
+Summary of Fund Activity in Fiscal Year 2018

-In Fiscal Year 2017, \$8,965,970 was expended from the Attorney Services Fund.
+In Fiscal Year 2018, \$9,632,210 was expended from the Attorney Services Fund.